Thinking Before Running! Efficient Code Generation with Thorough Exploration and Optimal Refinement: Experiments

 \subsection{Baselines}

-In terms of LLM base model selection for the application of ThinkCoder, we considered a range of advanced instruction-tuned models, including the general-purpose models LLama2-7B-Chat, Kimi\footnote{https://platform.moonshot.cn}, GPT-4-Turbo(gpt-4-1106-preview) and GPT-4o, as well as the code-specific model CodeQwen1.5-7B-Chat.
+In terms of LLM base model selection for the application of ThinkCoder, we considered a range of advanced instruction-tuned models, including the general-purpose models LLama2-7B-Chat, Kimi\footnote{https://platform.moonshot.cn}, GPT-4-Turbo(gpt-4-1106-preview) and GPT-4o(gpt-4o-2024-05-13), as well as the code-specific model CodeQwen1.5-7B-Chat.
 We conducted a comprehensive evaluation of ThinkCoder's Pass@1 performance on MBPP and HumanEval across LLMs of different parameter sizes.
 For the test-time optimization process, we used the base model LLama2-7B to evaluate performance changes on the MBPP dataset.
-Comparisons were made between results obtained before and after fine-tuning, using either the original training data or the success trajectories, and incorporating the ThinkCoder framework or excluding it.
-For the composite model, we compared it with the current State-of-the-Art (SOTA) models, Self-Collaboration~\cite{dong2024self}, MapCoder~\cite{islam2024mapcoder}, and AgentCoder~\cite{huang2023agentcoder}.
+We compared results obtained before and after fine-tuning, using either the original training data or the success trajectories and incorporating or excluding the ThinkCoder framework.
+For the composite model, we compared it with the current SOTA models, MapCoder~\cite{islam2024mapcoder}, AgentCoder~\cite{huang2023agentcoder}, LDB~\cite{zhong2024ldb}, and LPW~\cite{lei2024planning}.